SAT / ACT Prep Online Guides and Tips

 How to Use SAT Practice Tests and Questions for PSAT Prep

-The SAT is somewhat longer at three hours.
+Although the SAT is somewhat longer at three hours.
 Also, although the two tests resemble each other in both content and scoring, the SAT is slightly more difficult than the PSAT is.
-As I discussed above, the PSAT is scored on a scale of 320-1520, with a range of 160-760 for Math and 160-760 for Evidence-Based Reading and Writing, or EBRW.
+As I discussed above, the PSAT is scored on a scale of 320-1520, with a range of 160-760 for Math and 160-760 for Reading and Writing.

 As with the PSAT practice tests, I recommend timing yourself and simulating real test conditions.
 After, take some time to understand any mistakes you made and determine your strengths and weaknesses.
 Since the PSAT and SAT are so similar, you may use one test as a diagnostic pre-test and one as a post-test to figure out where you're starting out and to gauge your progress after significant studying.